-If you’re on the lookout for tax perks and other benefits, pillar 3a or «tied» pension savings might be good options for you.
+If you’re on the lookout for tax perks, deduction and other benefits, pillar 3a or «tied» pension savings might be good options for you.
 Here, however, you have to bear in mind that you’ll only be able to access the savings after you retire, so no earlier than the age of 60.
 However, in some special situations, you can get hold of the cash held in your pension pot early.
 Are you full of beans and plan to carry on working after you reach retirement age?
 If so, you can wait before drawing a pension and keep making payments into your third pillar for as long as you continue working.
 Just one detail though, for the record: there is a maximum limit specified by law for pillar 3a contributions, which you’re not allowed to breach.

 Are you not that bothered about tax advantages, and do you value freedom above all else?
 If that sounds like you, take a look at pillar 3b or «unrestricted» pension savings.
 This means you can stay as flexible as a circus acrobat, as you can access your savings at any time and also freely chose the amount you’d like to save.

-The best news ever: your annual pillar 3a contributions can take a large chunk out of your taxable income.
+The best news ever: your annual pillar 3a contributions can reduce your taxable income.
 Here, the operative principle is «more is more»: the more you pay in, the more you can save as the lower your taxable income becomes.
 If you always pay the maximum amount into your pillar 3a account, you can cut your tax bill by a maximum of 2’000 CHF per year.

-Yuh also gives you the option of investing your pillar 3a cash in securrities.
+Yuh also gives you the option of investing your pillar 3a cash in securities.
 Thanks to our five investment strategies, which we have carefully fine-tuned for you, you can not only save tax, but also benefit from strong returns over the long term.
 And, for good measure, you’ll also benefit from the effect of compounding interest.

 Can anyone pay into a pillar 3a account?